Decian persecution

-The Decian persecution of Christians occurred in 250 AD under the Roman Emperor Decius.
-He had issued an edict ordering everyone in the Empire to perform a sacrifice to the Roman gods and the well-being of the emperor.
+Christians were persecuted in 250 AD under the Roman emperor Decius.
+He had issued an edict ordering everyone in the empire to perform a sacrifice to the Roman gods and the well-being of the emperor.
 The sacrifices had to be performed in the presence of a Roman magistrate, and be confirmed by a signed and witnessed certificate from the magistrate.
 Although the text of the edict has been lost, many examples of the certificates have survived.

-Decius' edict was intended to act as an Empire-wide loyalty oath to the new emperor (who had come to power in 249 AD), sanctified through the Roman religion.
+Decius' edict was intended to act as an empire-wide loyalty oath to the new emperor (who had come to power in 249 AD), sanctified through the Roman religion.
 Christian monotheistic beliefs did not allow them to worship any other gods, so they were forced to choose between their religious beliefs and following the decree.

-An unknown number of Christians were executed or died in prison for refusing to perform the sacrifices, including Pope Fabian.
-Others went into hiding, whilst many apostatized and performed the ceremonies.
-The effects on Christians were long-lasting: it caused tension between those who had performed the sacrifices (or fled) and those who had not, and left bitter memories of persecution.

 Background

 Decius became Roman emperor in 249 as a result of military victories.
-He made efforts to revive Rome's "Golden Age", adding the name of one of his most admired predecessors, Trajan, to his own, revived the ancient office of censor and restored the Colosseum.
-Restoration of traditional Roman piety was another of his aims, and after performing the annual sacrifice to Jupiter on January 3, 250, he issued an edict, the text of which is lost, ordering sacrifices to the gods to be made throughout the Empire.
+He made efforts to revive Rome's "golden age", adding the name of one of his most admired predecessors, Trajan, to his own, revived the ancient office of censor and restored the Colosseum.
+Restoration of traditional Roman piety was another of his aims, and after performing the annual sacrifice to Jupiter on 3 January 250, he issued an edict, the text of which is lost, ordering sacrifices to the gods to be made throughout the empire.
 Jews were specifically exempted from this requirement.